Test Code LAB1408 Thyroxine-Binding Globulin (TBG), Serum

 Thyroxine Binding Globulin, SUseful For

-Cases in which total thyroid hormone levels do not correlate with the thyrometabolic status, most commonly with pregnancy or the use of contraceptive steroids
+Cases in which total thyroid hormone levels do not correlate with thyrometabolic status, most commonly with pregnancy or the use of contraceptive steroids

 Method Name